-Phoenix International Limited ("the Company") is a Public Company domiciled and incorporated in India and its share are publicly traded on the Bombay Stock Exchange (BSE) in India.
-The registered office of Company is situated at 3rd Floor, Gopala Tower, 25 Rajendra Place, New Delhi 110008, India.
+Phoenix International Limited ("the Company") is a Public Company domiciled and incorporated in India and its shares are publicly traded on the Bombay Stock Exchange (BSE) in India.
+The registered office of Company is situated at 3rd Floor, Gopala Tower,25 Rajendra Place, New Delhi110008, India.

-The Company is in the business of leasing out building and is a manufacturer and supplier of Shoe uppers in Chennai, India.
+The Company is in the business of leasing out buildings and is a manufacturer and supplier of Shoe Uppers in Chennai, India.

-These Financial statements were approved and adopted by Board of Directors of the Company in their Meeting dated 31.07.2020
+These financial statements were approved and adopted by board of directors of the Company in their meeting dated June 30, 2021.

-2. SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES:

-(a) Basis of preparation of Financial Statement
+(a) Basis of preparation of Financial Statements

-The Financial Statement are prepared in accordance with India Accounting Standard (Ind AS) under the historical cost convention on the accrual basis except for certain financial instruments where are measured at fair values, the provisions of the Companies Act, 2013 ('Act') (to the extent notified) and guidelines issued by the Securities and Exchange Board of India (SEBI).
-The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016.
+The financial statement are prepared in accordance with Indian Accounting Standards (Ind AS) under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values, the provisions of the Companies Act, 2013('Act')(to the extent notified) and guidelines issued by the Securities and Exchange Board of India(SEBI).
+The Ind AS are prescribed under Section133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016.